Skip to main content

 The application takes in the textualTitle parameter submitted by the user and inserts it directly into the SOQL query.
 This behavior can open a vulnerability to SOQL injection!
 Remember, SOQL injection occurs when an attacker modifies the structure of the query.

-The reason why this works is because the user input is concatenated into the SOQL query without any validation, enabling the attacker to close the single quote for the title parameter and add another condition to the query.
+This works because the user input is concatenated into the SOQL query without any validation, enabling the attacker to close the single quote for the title parameter and add another condition to the query.
 This results in a syntactically valid query.

 Before: